espocrm/documentation/user-guide/quotes.md

 You can add Quotes panel to Account's detail view to be able to see related quotes.
 You can do it at Administration > Layout Manager > Accounts > Relationships.

+Layout of bottom fields (total values) can be modified at Administration > Layout Manager > Quotes > Bottom Total.
+Available since Advanced Pack 1.32.0 version.

 ## Quote Items

 Quote has a list of items.
 Each item can represent a certain product or a service with description, quantity, tax rate, list price and unit price fields.
 It's possible to sort items manually.

 There is an ability to add custom fields for Quote Item entity using Entity Manager.

+### Layout

+Layout of quote items can be modified at Administration > Layout Manager > Quote Items > List (Item).
+Available since Advanced Pack 1.32.0 version.

+### Discount Rate

+It's possible to specify a discount in percents.
+To have this ability, administrator should add 'Discount (%)' field to the List (Item) layout.

 ## Templates